aymuos15/FastGeodis/README.md

 In addition, implementation of generalised version of Geodesic distance transforms along with Geodesic Symmetric Filtering (GSF) is provided for use in interactive segmentation methods, that were originally proposed in [1, 2, 5].

 > The raster scan based implementation provides a balance towards speed rather than accuracy of Geodesic distance transform and hence results in efficient hardware utilisation.
-On the other hand, in case of Euclidean distance transform, exact results can be achieved with other packages (albeit not on necessarilly on GPU) [6, 7, 8]
+For exact Euclidean distance transform on GPU, FastGeodis now includes the PBA+ algorithm [12], which provides exact results matching scipy [7].
+For CPU-only exact EDT, see also [6, 7, 8].

 # Citation
 If you use this code in your research, then please consider citing: